 An RRSP or RRIF remains tax-sheltered throughout the year of death and the following calendar year.
 An additional tax slip will be issued to report any increase in the value of the RRSP or RRIF from the date of death to the date of payout.
-This increase in value is taxable to the named beneficiary(ies) or to the estate, although a tax-free rollover on this increase in value is available just as it is for the plan value on the date of death, if certain criteria are met.
+This increase in value is taxable to the named beneficiary(ies) or to the estate, although these taxes can be reduced or eliminated if certain criteria are met.

-The potential for a tax-free rollover on income earned in an RRSP or RRIF after the date of death only applies to income realized up to December 31 of the year after the year of death.
-For example, if an individual died on June 1, 2012, the registered plan would remain tax sheltered up to December 31, 2013.
-If the registered plan remains in place beyond this date, the income earned after December 31, 2013 becomes taxable in the hands of the beneficiary or the estate.
+The potential to reduce or eliminate taxes on income earned in an RRSP or RRIF after the date of death only applies to income realized up to December 31 of the year after the year of death.
+For example, if an individual died on June 1, 2017, the registered plan would remain tax sheltered up to December 31, 2018.
+If the registered plan remains in place beyond this date, the income earned after December 31, 2018 becomes taxable in the hands of the beneficiary or the estate.

 One exception to this rule is when an RRSP or RRIF is provided by an insurance company.
-The income earned after December 31, 2013 from a life insurance company RRSP or RRIF will have the potential for a tax-free rollover no matter when the death proceeds are paid.
+The income earned after December 31, 2018 from a life insurance company RRSP or RRIF will receive the same tax treatment described above no matter when the death proceeds are paid.